5 ways to help prevent summer learning loss

 Visit your local library.

-Cities often offer low- or no-cost summer camps and lessons that include everything from sports and the arts to coding and robotics.
-Check your city’s parks and recreation website for recommendations.
+Cities often offer low- or no-cost summer camps and lessons, covering a diverse array of activities from sports and the arts to coding and robotics.
+To explore what’s available, check your city’s parks and recreation website.

 Looking for more activities?
 Scholastic has published a list of Creative Summer Learning Ideas.